 The immediate response to ‘why do I have high triglycerides’ is to blame the diet and assume you are eating donuts and drinking lots of soda.
 While diet does play a role (of course), your genetic variants are also very important in basal triglyceride levels.

 Triglycerides – three fatty acids and glycerol – can contain either saturated or unsaturated fatty acids.
 Most triglycerides contain different types of fatty acids in them.

 Triglycerides from food cannot be directly absorbed.
-They are emulsified by lipase, an enzyme secreted by the pancreas to break down fats.
-In the enterocytes of the small intestines, the fatty acids from triglycerides are packaged into chylomicrons (like a glob of fat).
+Instead, they are emulsified by lipase, an enzyme secreted by the pancreas, to break down fats.
+In the enterocytes ( an intestinal cell that absorbs) of the small intestines, the fatty acids from triglycerides are packaged into chylomicrons (like a glob of fat).
 Picture how oil clumps together into droplets when you try to stir it into water.

 Testing of triglyceride levels is usually done in a fasted state because the blood levels of triglycerides can rise quite a bit after eating.

-Plasma triglyceride tests measure the VLDL and chylomicrons.
+Plasma triglyceride tests measure the very-low-density lipoproteins (VLDL) and chylomicrons.

 Triglyceride level ranges [ref]:

 To convert mg/dl triglyceride levels into mmol/L, multiply by .01129.

 In studies, hypertriglyceridemia is usually defined as being higher than 150 mg/dl or higher than 2 mmol/L (175mg/dl).
 About 25% of adults in the US meet this criterion.[ref][ref]
 Other studies call levels from 150-999 mg/dl mild to moderate hypertriglyceridemia.
 Levels over 1,000 mg/dl are severe and can cause pancreatitis.[ref]